Does pregnancy cause cellulite?

 Connective tissue (skin, ligaments, fascia) becomes looser so that it can accommodate the extra volume in the tummy area and in the fat storage areas of the hips and thighs, and also to ease delivery.

-Pregnancy should not cause cellulite
+In an ideal word pregnancy should not cause cellulite

 As we have explained elsewhere on this website, all these factors (excess estrogen, water retention, excess fat accumulation, connective tissue laxity) are major causes of cellulite.
 However, pregnancy need not necessarily cause cellulite - or not a lot at least.